muclover/pp-fairness-audit/README.md

 This is my experiment about privacy-preserving fairness audit of machine learning model.
 - In order to audit fairness of model
-- zero knowldege proof can provide integrity and publicly verifiable property
+- zero knowldege proof can provide integrity and publicly verifiable

 # Environment
 - cmake